+Why use premium WordPress plugins?
 Free WordPress plugins also usually have limited or slower support.
 Most free plugins offer basic support through their individual plugin page on the WordPress.org plugin directory.
-Premium or Pro versions of plugin often include the addition of private, ticketed support, or support with faster response times.
+Premium or Pro versions of plugins often include the addition of private, ticketed support, or support with faster response times.
 Paying for a plugin to get support can again be something that is worth the cost if you run into any issues while using the plugin.

 Where Do I Find Plugins for WordPress?

-To begin exploring all the WordPress plugins that can help power-up your website, the best place to begin is at the WordPress.org plugin repository.
-At the time of this writing, there are 58,022 free plugins available for download in nearly any category you can think of, from contact form plugins to e-commerce plugins to SEO and more.
+To begin exploring all the WordPress plugins that can help power up your website, the best place to begin is at the WordPress.org plugin repository.
+At the time of this writing, there are 59,458 free plugins available for download in nearly any category you can think of, from contact form plugins to eCommerce plugins to SEO and more.